 Picking up the Color

 Hold the paper or fabric on opposite sides in a slight upward curve, and lay it down on the size.
+Holding opposite corners diagonal from each other is very effective.
 The middle of the paper or fabric should touch first; then gently let go of the sides.
 This will keep any air from getting trapped underneath.
 If the fabric seems too floppy, you can hold by two corners of a short end and lay down from the other short end.
 After a few seconds, lift the paper or fabric off from one edge.
 It helps to place the fabric or paper flat on a board paint side up once removed from the tray.
+You want to do it quickly so that alum doesn't contaminate your sizing, which will cause the paint to start not sticking in future dips.

 For fabric, heat set the paints by ironing once it has dried for at least 24 hours.
 Allowing several days (up to one week) before washing can greatly improve colorfastness.
 Then hand wash cold or machine wash on a gentle cycle with low agitation.
 Paper does not need to be heat set.